Frequently Asked Questions

 Glassblowing Lampworking

-The Fusing Shop gives you a hands-on experience with lampworking.
-Students take complete control over the project from start to finish.
+The Fusing Shop gives you hands-on experience with lampworking.
+Students are in complete control of the project from start to finish.

 Here’s how it works.